The Treasures of the Gods

 Dwarves and Elves

 Brokkr (non.)
-The brother of the dwarf Eitri.
+One of the Sons of Ivaldi and brother of the dwarf Eitri.
+Brokkr is also known as Sindri.
 Loki made a bet with these brothers that they could not make three treasures as good as the three treasures that the Sons of Ivaldi made for the gods.

 Eitri (non.)
-The brother of the dwarf Brokk.
+The brother of the dwarf Brokkr.
+Eitri is also known as Sindri.
 Loki made a bet with these brothers that they could not make three treasures as good as the three treasures that the Sons of Ivaldi made for the gods.

 Sons of Ivaldi (non.)
-A group of dwarves who are called upon to recreate Sif's hair as well as other treasures for the Gods.
+Brokkr and Eitri, the sons of the dwarf Ivaldi, who are called upon to recreate Sif's hair and created other as well that are known as the Treasures of the Gods.other treasures for the Gods.

 Gods and Goddesses